pdmangel/node-red-contrib-openhab2/README.md

 ##### - openhab2-controller

-Performs all communication with the configured openHAB controller.
+Configuration node for communication with an openHAB controller.

 *Configuration:*
-- Name : Specify a name
+- Name : Specify a name for the configuration node
+- Protocol : "http" or "https"
-- openHAB host : Specify the hostname or ip address of the openHAB server
+- Host : Specify the hostname or ip address
-- openHAB port : Specify the port of the openHAB server
+- Port : (Optionally) Specify the ip port
+- Path : (Optionally) Specify the additional base path
+- Username : (Optionally) Specify the username to authenticate
+- Password : (Optionally) Specify the password to authenticate

 ##### - openhab2-in